ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 }
 ```
 - STT_REST_MAPPING: This indicates api path that the rest fiegn client is mapping.
-- The transcript method accepts one argument as request boy in a byte format
+- The transcript method accepts one argument, audio input as byte format

 For websocket communication we are using javascript to connect to the server and get transcript.
 Here is a sample code snippet where we first create a websocket channel.